 This table presents the results of Fama-MacBeth regressions where the dependent variable is the realized monthly simple or log return and the explanatory variable is the predicted simple or log return.
-The predicted simple (log) return for the stocks in each country is obtained from the regression of month t simple (log) returns on month t-1 characteristics specified in Table 1 (the five-characteristic model (C5) or the fourteen-characteristic model (C14)) using all available stocks in this country.
+The predicted simple (log) returns on month t-1 characteristics specified in Table 1 (the five-characteristic model (C5) or the fourteen-characteristic model (C14)) using all available stocks in this country.
 The predicted simple or log return for month t is the average regression intercept over the prior twelve months plus the sum of products of average slope coefficients over the prior twelve months and month t-1 characteristics.
 See Appendix I for definitions of the characteristics.
 The Fama-MacBeth standard errors are based on the time-series variability of the estimates, incorporating a Newey-West correction with four lags.
 T-statistics for tests of whether the estimated coefficient equals zero are reported in parentheses.
 Superscripts , , and correspond to statistical significance at the one, five, and ten percent levels, respectively.

-Table 3 Number of corporate events
+Table 3Number of corporate events